- Hi, I am Uma Krishna, a Chartered Accountant from India who dared to pursue CA at age 46.

 Once I qualified as a CA, a few students started approaching me for classes again.
-As of now, I am a Chartered Accountant in practice but I do teach CA aspirants and mentor them.
-Yes, it is another balancing act made easy by the fact that my kids are away at college and don’t need my attention so much.
+As of now, I am a Chartered Accountant in practice but I do teach CA aspirants and mentor them Yes, it is another balancing act made easy by the fact that my kids are away at college and doesn’t need my attention so much.

 As a person, I am the same with the same moral principles and integrity.

 Though an extrovert, I was a little timid earlier.
-However, these 2 letters before my name has given me more courage and confidence than I did not have earlier.
+However, these 2 letters before my name have given me more courage and confidence than I did not have earlier.

 To men and women out there who are aspiring professionals, remember this:

 - Age is just a number.
-It may sound cliched.
+It may sound cliche.
 But that is the truth.
 I am living proof of that.

-- When I, with all my age-related memory issues could clear CA, so can you do anything at any stage of your life.
+- When I, with all my age-related memory issues, could clear CA, can you do anything at any stage of my life?

 - You can reinvent yourself at any time.
 Just be dedicated and persistent.